CheViana/strimzi-kafka-xk6-test/readme.md

 default ✓ [ 100% ] 3 VUs  3/3 shared iters
 ```

+Another scenario I tried is [test-scenario-2.js](test-scenario-2.js).
+It differs in the way that each VU produces messages to all partitions, and consumes from one partition

 Here's pod definition that can be used to run this script in the k8s cluster:

 ```